 1. Know your content

 - What do you want your audience to do with your site?
-Are there any calls to action?
+Are there any Calls to Action (CTA's) - i.e. what is the button on your page asking them to do: sign up, get in touch, etc.

-- Do you already have images or do you need some taken or source from sourced?
+- Do you already have images or do you need some taken or otherwise sourced?

 2. Understand the design

-When reviewing a design, think about the images that you have and the headings in the design.
+When reviewing a design, think about the images that you have, and what headings/sections you need to accommodate in the design.
+Ask yourself:

 - Do you have services or products with unusually long names?